shengyuhao/DIVOTrack/Single_view_Tracking/FairMOT/README.md

 ```
 * The result with be save to ../result/exp_id/

+## Evaluation
+1. Change the directory name from "result_divo" to "fairmot"
+2. Make sure "centertrack" has the middle directory "data". (i.e. fairmot/data/circleRegion_Drone.txt instead of fairmot/circleRegion_Drone.txt)
+3. Copy your result_divo to DIVOTrack/TrackEval/data/trackers/mot_challenge/divo
+4. Go to DIVOTrack/TrackEval
+5. See the instrcution on [TrackEval](https://github.com/shengyuhao/DIVOTrack/tree/main/TrackEval)

 ## Final Model

 You can download our final model here: [FairMOT model](https://drive.google.com/file/d/1_Pf8Yet-VS6peDXBGddO73npcbSaEh3E/view?usp=sharing)